colleowino/colleowino.github.io/_drafts/android-basics.md

 is the way it hands UI through xml.
 I cover creating a simple android app."

 ---
+You will need to download the installer.
+I prefer using a deb file that will donwload the required components from [here](http://paolorotolo.github.io/android-studio/)

 - Android: its java
 - There are MVC: model- code, view: controller, Activities
 - 3 page application, move through various files.